AguaClara/Fluoride-Auto/FluorideReportSp18.md

 # Fluoride, Spring 2018
 #### Philip Akpan, Tigran Mehrabyan, Desiree Sausele, and Victoria Zhang
-#### April 20, 2018
+#### May 11, 2018

 <div class="alert alert-block alert-danger">
 Please do not delete my comments.
 Address them in the report and I will check them on the next submission.
-If you disagree with any of the comments, add your own comment under mine.
+If you disagree with any of the comments, add your own comment under mine
 </div>

 ## Abstract